 INTERACTIVE EVIDENCE BASED PAIN MANAGEMENT

-EM Online offers an Evidence Based approach to treating pain in the Emergency Department.
-It will include critical appraisals of original articles and reviews on several topics in Emergency Department pain management.
+EM Online offers an Evidence Based approach to treating pain in the Emergency Department and will include critical appraisals of original articles and reviews.

-The database of EM Online is a dynamic database and gets more extensive as new research and new topics are being added to the website.
+The database of EM Online is supposed to be extensively growing as new research and new topics are being added.

 I would love to hear your input.
-If you think certain items are lacking, studies are missing or maybe you just want to share your thoughts about the website; please leave your comments at the feedback form below.
+If you would like to see a certain topic on the site, please leave your comments at the feedback form below.

-I guess I will be looking for the best format over the next few months / years / decades....
+I guess I'll be looking for the optimal format over the next few months, years or maybe decades...

-So, if you have any tips or tricks, please let me know in the feedback section.
-Thanks!
+Till then, if you have any tips or tricks, please let me know in the feedback section.